ericgoolsby/SAM/README.md

 ## Installation

+1. Download and install Java: https://www.java.com/en/download/ **NOTE**: You may need to install both the 32-bit and 64-bit versions.

-1. Install prerequisite packages, as follows:
+2. Install prerequisite packages, as follows:
 ```
 if (!requireNamespace("tidyverse", quietly=TRUE))
   install.packages("tidyverse")